 For example, in the Kassel Stuttering Therapy (the most advanced fluency-shaping program in Germany), prolonged speech and gentle voice onsets are central in treatment.
 However, Neumann et al. (2003) examined clients of the Kassel Stuttering Therapy with fMRI before and after treatment, and found significantly greater activations in many auditory cortex areas during overt reading after therapy compared to before therapy.
 Even in a follow-up examination two years after therapy, the superior temporal gyrus (BA22) was found to be significantly greater activated bilaterally during overt reading in the former clients, as a group, than before therapy – and this, although no effect on auditory behavior or auditory processing is intended with the Kassel Stuttering Therapy.
 Similarly, greater activations on BA22 bilaterally were found during a monologue in a group of clients who had completed the first phase of the Modified Phonation Interval (MPI) Therapy (Ingham et al., 2003).
 Likewise, no alteration of auditory behavior or auditory processing is intended in this treatment approach.
 Hence the question arises: Is it actually the prolonged speech, gentle voice onsets, or the avoidance of short phonated intervals respectively, that works in those therapies – or is it an alteration in auditory perception, perhaps an improved processing of auditory feedback?

-It is quite natural that the application of a fluency-shaping technique influences auditory attention during speech and, by that, the processing of auditory feedback.
-On the one hand, prolonged speech or particularly the prolongation of short phonated intervals enhances the temporal percentage of vocalized speech sounds (vowels and voiced consonants), which might intensify the perception of one’s own voice – either by itself or because it sounds unfamiliar and, by that, draws the speaker’s attention more to the auditory channel, especially at short, unstressed, tendentially uncared syllables (remember that, after the present theory, feedback disruptions often occur at "unimportant" words prior to the main content words, with stuttering resulting at the onset of these content words).
-Likewise, gentle voice onsets may draw the speaker’s attention to the auditory channel, since they sound unfamiliar (effect of altered auditory feedback, see Section 3.1) and to the self-perception of breathing, since exhalation at word onset must be deliberately controlled.
-On the other hand, the proper performance of prolonged speech and gentle voice onset in everyday talking must be monitored via auditory feedback, which makes the speaker listen to his/her voice (read more).
+It is quite natural that the application of a fluency shaping technique influences auditory attention during speech and, by that, the processing of auditory feedback.
+On the one hand, prolonged speech or particularly the prolongation of short phonated intervals enhances the temporal percentage of vocalized speech sounds (vowels and voiced consonants), which might intensify the perception of one’s own voice – either by itself or because it sounds unfamiliar and, by that, calls the speaker’s attention more to the auditory channel.
+This may then improve also the perception and processing of short, unstressed syllables (feedback disruptions are more likely at "unimportant" words prior to the main content words, but cause stuttering at the onset of these content words).
+Likewise, gentle voice onsets may call the speaker’s attention to the auditory channel, since they sound unfamiliar (see Section 3.1) and also to the self-perception of breathing, since exhalation at word onset must be controlled deliberately.
+On the other hand, the proper performance of prolonged speech and gentle voice onsets in everyday talking must be monitored via auditory feedback, which makes the speaker listen to his/her voice (read more).
+Recently, Kell et al. (2018) have assumed that fluency shaping therapy may induce a more efficient auditory-motor mapping.

 Furthermore, gentle voice onsets require to consciously control exhalation, which draws a portion of the speaker’s attention to breathing with the effect that feedback deficits are avoided in this field.
 The same might be true for all breathing techniques applied in the treatment of stuttering: It may be not so much the alteration of breathing, that reduces stuttering – many people breathe in a less-than-ideal manner and do not stutter – but more a better perception of breathing.